Entering the European market for candles

 Ecocert natural origin certification

-Ecocert candles and home fragrances certification provides a voluntary standard for natural or organic candles (and home fragrances).
+Ecocert candles and home fragrances certification provides a voluntary standard for natural or organic candles.
 It applies to both scented and non-scented candles.
-To qualify, 100% of the candles’ ingredients must be made from natural products.
+To qualify, 100% of the candles’ ingredients must be of natural origin.
 For organic candles, at least 95% of plant ingredients (excluding alcohol) must come from organic farming.

 The certification also guarantees: